apache/pulsar/site2/docs/reference-configuration.md

 </style>

-Pulsar configuration can be managed via a series of configuration files contained in the [`conf`](https://github.com/apache/pulsar/tree/master/conf) directory of a Pulsar [installation](getting-started-standalone.md)
+You can manage Pulsar configuration by configuration files in the [`conf`](https://github.com/apache/pulsar/tree/master/conf) directory of a Pulsar [installation](getting-started-standalone.md).

 - [BookKeeper](#bookkeeper)
 - [Broker](#broker)